-- This year, zero children were seen due to COVID-19 safety protocols. - In 2019/20 First 5 funds supported oral screening and fluoride varnish for at least 35% of the county's 3-4-year-old pre-K children. - Data from Smile Keepers over 15 years suggests that the comprehensive prevention approach has sustained a reduction in the incidence of active caries (cavities) in the pre-K population.
+- First 5 funds supported oral screening and fluoride varnish for at least 19% of the county's 3-5-year-old pre-K children.
+(1,332 estimated total number of children 3-5 in Tuolumne County) - Data from Smile Keepers over 15 years suggests that the comprehensive prevention approach has sustained a reduction in the incidence of active caries (cavities) in the pre-K population.